 Dr. Jeff has revolutionized early treatment.
 Part of that involves rarely extracting permanent teeth.

+Less than 1% of our patients have to have permanent teeth extracted.
 However, removing teeth is sometimes required to achieve the best orthodontic result.
 Straight teeth and a balanced facial profile are the goal of orthodontics.
-However, because new technology has provided advanced orthodontic procedures, removing teeth is not always necessary for orthodontic treatment.
+Through the experience of our doctors and the technology we use, removing teeth is seldom necessary for orthodontic treatment in our office.

 Treatment time obviously depends on each patient’s specific orthodontic needs.